brahmcapoor/Mercury/Proposal.md

 ##Overview

 We're going to make a twitter bot that starts each day by choosing a mood, and posts tweets over the course of the day that correspond to that mood.
 One day it might be happy, the next existential, the next angry.
-In addition, it'll change it's mood according to the content of tweets directed at it by other users.
-If another user tells the bot to cheer up, it'll change it's mood to happy.
+In addition, it'll change its mood according to the content of tweets directed at it by other users.
+If another user tells the bot to cheer up, it'll change its mood to happy.
 Point out it's a bot, on the other hand, and it'll start feeling existential.

 ##Background